Outimage Ocean Yacht Racing banner.

 Ian Kiernan’s 1958-built Tasman Seabird Sanyo Maris, which tonight is running first in the IRC handicap stakes of the Hempel Gosford to Lord Howe Island Yacht Race, will also add a touch of old world charm to the starter’s list.

-"The Cruising Yacht Club of Australia is elated with the number of applications to enter this year’s Rolex Sydney Hobart," said Commodore Matt Allen today.
+"The Cruising Yacht Club of Australia is elated with the number of applications," said Commodore Matt Allen today.

 "The decision to extend the maximum length overall limit from 98 to 100 feet has generated strong interest worldwide with five 100 footers promising an intense battle, when the focus of yachting worldwide turns to Sydney Harbour on the 26th of December.